cr1tbit/3cityBusStopsApi/README.md

 1. Go to https://ztm.gda.pl/
 2. Click on any bus that tends to visit your bus stop
-3. Click on the bus stop which you're interested in
+3. Click on the bus stop which you're interested in - please keep in mind that bus stop in each direction has its' own unique ID.
+In some cases, there might also exist separate entities for night bus stops.
 4. The bus stop's ID may be located to the left of the bus stop's name.

 Example: https://ztm.gda.pl/rozklady/rozklad-199_20190518-11-1.html
 This bus stop's ID is '1339'.

-Please note, right now this project should be considered "work-in-progress".
+## Please note, right now this project should be considered "work-in-progress".
+Important TODOs:

+- Caching API requests
+- Creating endpoint for multiple bus stops to be squashed into a single response